 As Harvard’s Avi Loeb suggested about Oumuamua, Hawaiian for “Messenger from Afar,” the first known interstellar object detected passing through the Solar System on 19 October 2017, ET artifacts could look far more like a natural artifact.
 Loeb made headlines around the globe in 2018 when he suggested that Oumuamua, with an extreme oblong shape as much as 10 times as long as it is wide, might actually be an alien spacecraft.
 An analysis of its trajectory suggests that the object came in from a place far beyond the solar system, somewhere in the constellation Lyra, heading towards the constellation Pegasus.

 Astronomers around the world attempted to detect radio signals to see if they could determine what it was.
 Was it a shard from an ancient asteroid, a weird comet?
 Or was it something else?
-A possibility, Loeb suggests, that is no more speculative than the existence dark energy or dark matter.
+A possibility, Loeb suggests, that is no more speculative than the existence of dark energy or dark matter.

 It is easy to distinguish a technological artifact such as a car from a natural object such as a tree.
 The tree is far more complicated.
 But, says Wolfram, “this is simply because our technological artifacts are primitive.
-As they become more complex – with computer processors enabling them to make a moment-by-moment decisions – they will begin to look just as complex as trees and people and stars.”
-We have slim chance, he suggests, of distinguishing an ET artifact from a natural celestial object.
+As they become more complex – with computer processors enabling them to make moment-by-moment decisions – they will begin to look just as complex as trees and people and stars.”
+We have a slim chance, he suggests, of distinguishing an ET artifact from a natural celestial object.

 If Wolfram is right and ETs are out there but we will not be able to recognize them – either in their communications or their artifacts – then of course they could be here in the Solar System and we would not have noticed.